HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 Choose your flights wisely

-Especially at smaller airports, the later in the day you fly the greater the risk of having a flight delayed or canceled.
-Very often planes servicing small airports go back-and-forth to larger hubs, and if something disrupts the process, everything gets messed up.
+Very often planes servicing small airports go back-and-forth to these hubs, and if something disrupts the process, everything gets messed up.

-Take the first flight of the day whenever you can.
+Bottom line: Take the first flight of the day whenever you can.

 What to do if your flight is canceled